DataSF/datasf.github.io/academy/_posts/2016-03-12-intermediate-tableau-i.md

 This course is a natural continuation of our Introduction to Tableau training.
 We will show you how to create advanced and beautiful visualizations with only a few clicks.

-&nbsp;

 ## What you'll learn

-Please click on the links to access how-to guides.&nbsp; A few links will require you to log in using a free Tableau Public account.
+Please click the below links to access how-to guides!&nbsp; Some links will direct you to sign up for a free Tableau Public account.

 * How to use multiple measures on the same axis
   * [Dual axes charts](http://onlinehelp.tableau.com/current/pro/online/windows/en-us/help.htm#multiplemeasures_dualaxes.html?)